AgnieszkaZgo/CNN_SVM_CIFAR-10/README.md

 Repository contains:

-    1. Analysis_cifar-10.ipynb - Main part of work, which will guide you through the whole learning and analysis process.
+1. Main part of work, which will guide you through the whole learning and analysis process is in a jupyter notebook file:   **Analysis_cifar-10.ipynb**

+* extract_features.py
+* flip_extract_features.py

 https://drive.google.com/file/d/16DABubDSfuapGQRcq0quPxovDUEu0Pjb/view?usp=sharing